wp-plugins/custom-content-shortcode/readme.txt

 The **[load]** shortcode gets the specified file under the *css* or *js* folder in your template directory.

-For short scripts, the following shortcodes can be used.
+For shorter scripts, the following shortcodes can be used.

 *Wrapping CSS script*